 Can I request to see someone more experienced, like a psychologist or psychiatrist?

 We do not offer counselling from psychologists or psychiatrists.
-Your counsellor will be a first year student in the Master of Arts in Counselling Psychology program at Trinity Western University.
-In special cirstumances, second year intern counsellors may see clients based on availability.
-If you would like to know if a second year student-counsellor is available, contact the intake worker.
+Your counsellor will be a first-year student in the Master of Arts in Counselling Psychology program at Trinity Western University.
+In special circumstances, second-year intern counsellors may see clients based on availability.
+If you would like to know if a second-year student-counsellor is available, contact the FRC Coordinator.